mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.39 =
+* Added new attribute *unitedthemehack='on|off', which defaults to 'off'.
+This attribute allows WordPress Google Form to work correctly with Paralleus' Unite theme (which mucks with the submit button(s) on the Google Form preventing the form from being submitted).

 = Version 0.38 =
 * Removed debug code left in from working on problem fixed in v0.36.